Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 As a result, identical observable signals may produce different expectations across observers not only because of differences in knowledge or social conditioning, but also because signals are compressed, prioritised, and experienced differently within each observer’s internal evaluative system.
 A signal that appears neutral to one observer may be experienced by another as salient, threatening, desirable, or trustworthy.

 Despite these differences, individual evaluation principles do not operate in isolation.
-Individual observers participate within broader cooperative environments that shape the interpretive structures through which signals are evaluated.
+Individual observers participate within broader cooperative environments that shape the interpretative structures through which signals are evaluated.
 The interaction between individual judgement and shared interpretive norms therefore influences how trust judgements emerge within cooperative systems.

 ## 9.3 Shared Evaluation Principles